JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Can_Caligastia_Really_Get_At_Our_Minds.md

 Is it possible that a longing to be important, a longing for recognition among our peers, to be a teacher or a leader, or to be someone special (in reality ego-tripping no matter how we disguise our motives from ourselves), can be enough to open our minds to Caligastia?

-The deep-seated craving to be somehow outstanding — is this not Lucifer's disease of self-exaltation ([UB 67:1.2](/en/The_Urantia_Book/67#p1_2)) that may subsequently lead to unbridled self-will, unregulated self-expression, and unmitigated selfishness ([UB 54:1.5](/en/The_Urantia_Book/54#p1_5))?
+The deep-seated craving to be somehow outstanding — is this not Lucifer's disease of self-exaltation (<a id="a67_102"></a>[UB 67:1.2](/en/The_Urantia_Book/67#p1_2)) that may subsequently lead to unbridled self-will, unregulated self-expression, and unmitigated selfishness (<a id="a67_254"></a>[UB 54:1.5](/en/The_Urantia_Book/54#p1_5))?
 How often have we seen this disease run its full course in political leaders?
 Did such ego-tripping aspirations in Serapatatia and Cano result in them unconsciously opening up their minds to manipulation by Caligastia?
 No other conclusion is obvious from the written evidence in _The URANTIA Book_.
 If so, selfish pride may be the only key required for us to become vulnerable to the wiles of Caligastia.
 The book has a warning for us.
 It says:

-> “_Of all the dangers which beset man's mortal nature and jeopardize his spiritual integrity, pride is the greatest._” ([UB 111:6.9](/en/The_Urantia_Book/111#p6_9))
+> “_Of all the dangers which beset man's mortal nature and jeopardize his spiritual integrity, pride is the greatest._” (<a id="a69_121"></a>[UB 111:6.9](/en/The_Urantia_Book/111#p6_9))

 Could there be a point where our self-will becomes so dominant that our Thought Adjuster can no longer influence us and we then become open to the wiles of Caligastia?
 It is entirely conceivable that such could be the case without us having the slightest awareness of what had happened.